Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving NJ

 • Investigate allegations made by the insurance company in an attempt to deny your claim

 In general, the policyholder is the only person who can legally change the beneficiary on a life insurance policy.
-In some instances, a person who has power of attorney over the policyholder may make changes to the policy.
+In some instances, a person who has power of attorney over the policyholder may make legitimate changes to the policy.

 Keep in mind that no changes can be made to a life insurance policy after the policyholder’s death.
+Any changes made after would be considered fraud.

 New Jersey law states that you have two years to file a dispute in the event of a life insurance claim denial.
 Having a life insurance lawyer handle your dispute is highly recommended so you can feel confident that everything is being done correctly.